Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 The point is, don’t assume all apartments will allow for dogs.
 A lot don’t – 42% in the example above do not, and possibly far less if size restrictions are an issue with some apartment complexes.

 I also searched Toronto – Canada’s largest city – and the results were similar for apartment units (240 units available, 157 allow for dogs), which is far worse considering the population size.
-The greater Toronto area has just over 6 million people, so I suspect the trends are similar in many US cities.
+However, the greater Toronto area has over 6 million people, so I suspect the trends are similar in many US cities.

 Regardless of where you live, the key takeaway is to make sure you check to ensure that the apartment complex allows for dogs.